Black-box Dataset Ownership Verification via Backdoor Watermarking: Experiments

-In this part, we validate whether our DVBW method is still effective under model fine-tuning, which is a representative and universal adaptive method used by the stealing adversaries in different tasks \cite{jia2021entangled,zhang2021deep,zanella2021grey}.
+In this section, we discuss the resistance of our DVBW to three representative backdoor removal methods, including fine-tuning \cite{liu2017neural}, model pruning \cite{liu2018fine}, and anti-backdoor learning \cite{li2021anti}.
+These methods were initially used in image classification but can be directly generalized to other classification tasks (\eg, graph recognition) as well.
+Unless otherwise specified, we use only one model structure with one trigger pattern as an example for the discussions on each dataset.
+We implement these removal methods based on the codes of an open-sourced backdoor toolbox \cite{li2023backdoorbox} (\ie, \texttt{BackdoorBox}\footnote{\url{https://github.com/THUYimingLi/BackdoorBox}}).

-\textbf{Settings. } Following the classical settings, we adopt 10\% benign samples from the original training set to fine-tune fully-connected layers of the (watermarked) victim model.
+\textbf{The Resistance to Fine-tuning.} Following the classical settings, we adopt 10\% benign samples from the original training set to fine-tune fully-connected layers of the watermarked model.
 In each case, we set the learning rate as the one used in the last training epoch of the victim model.
-On each dataset, for simplicity, we also use only one model structure with one trigger pattern as an example for the discussions.

-\textbf{Results. } As shown in Figure \ref{fig:fine-tune}, the watermark success rate (WSR) generally decreases during the fine-tuning process.
-However, even on the ImageNet dataset where model fine-tuning is most effective, the WSR is still larger than $60\%$ after the fine-tuning process is finished.
+As shown in Figure \ref{fig:fine-tune}, the watermark success rate (WSR) generally decreases with the increase of tuning epochs.
+However, even on the ImageNet dataset where fine-tuning is most effective, the WSR is still larger than $60\%$ after the fine-tuning process is finished.
 In most cases, fine-tuning has only minor effects in reducing WSR.
-These results indicate that our DVBW is resistant to model fine-tuning.
+These results indicate that our DVBW is resistant to model fine-tuning to some extent.